 Online shopping is an often overlooked contributor to carbon emissions, even though it consumes a massive amount of resources to manufacture, package, and ship billions of packages around the world every year.
 Online shopping has also led to an increase in the amount that people buy, due to the ease and convenience of buying from the comfort of your own home and having it shipped directly to you.
 As more and more people turn to online shopping, EcoCart is a great way to start reducing your carbon footprint by offsetting the carbon footprint of orders you place online.
 All you have to do is install the EcoCart extension in two easy clicks and you’ll be on your way to a more sustainable shopping experience.

 You can make a difference

 It’s easy to think that our carbon footprint isn’t that big of a deal, or that there’s nothing the average person can really do about it.
 However, nothing could be further from the truth.
-The average person can make a tremendous difference in the carbon footprint they create and often save a lot of money and increase their quality of life at the same time.
-Having a car that runs well, and energy efficient home and lifestyle choices that prioritize quality over convenience is not only great for the planet it’s great for you too!
+The average person can make a tremendous difference in the carbon footprint they create and often save a lot of money and increase their quality of life at the same time by cutting down on these simple contributors to carbon emissions.
+Having a car that runs well, and energy efficient home and lifestyle choices that prioritize quality over convenience is not only great for the planet, it’s great for you too!
 Sustainability doesn’t have to be a burden.
 It can save you money and improve your life in countless ways.